 There are several ways to connect to Pariaman City.
 We took the busy West Sumatra Highway.
 Trucks of goods and cars speed by us.
 I’d recommend taking the Jalan Sicincin – Malalak – Balingka, it’s only 4 km more.

-Local tourist attraction points on this road are Jembatan Kambaand Lembah Anai Waterfall.
+Local tourist attraction points on this road are Jembatan Kambaand Lembah Anai Waterfall

 Two Hours in Pariaman City

+We straight to the beach and got a fresh coconut :).
+Wandered on the beach.
 Boatmen offer rides to Pulau Angso Duo if you decided to stay linger longer in Pariaman.
+Stop by RM Salero Baru

-Stop by RM Salero Baru for nasi Padang (rice with the mixed dish).
+for Nasi Padang (rice with the mixed dish).

 Bungus, Padang